 The college has a lively music community, with concerts held throughout the academic year and a small college choir.

-There is a common room exclusively for graduate students on the main site ground floor, looking out across the quad.
+There is a common room exclusively for graduate students on the main site ground floor which has recently been refurbished.
 The Mansfield Middle Common Room (MCR) has full representation on the college's governing body and other committees, and a MCR-elected bench organises a number of events often with SCR, JCR and other colleges.

-The MCR arranges speakers each term from among the MCR and SCR to allow members to present their own research.
+The MCR arranges speakers from among the MCR and SCR for a termly seminar to allow members to present their own research.